-- 7.5 ISAE 3000 (revised) indicates what content should be included in audit reports.
+- 7.5.
+ISAE 3000 (revised) indicates what content should be included in audit reports.
 This should be reflected in the GoO audit report presented.
 Along with these requirements, those set out in this guidance, particularly in sections 2 and 3, also need to be included in the report.
 As much as possible, these should be in clear and distinct sections.
-This will help make our review more efficient. - 7.6 Alongside a clear structure of the report, we need a satisfactory level of detail to be able to review it.
+This will help make our review more efficient. - 7.6.
+Alongside a clear structure of the report, we need a satisfactory level of detail to be able to review it.
 It is on the reported information that we will validate a supplier's GoO requests.
-Likewise, providing irrelevant information will not add any value to the report but will increase the time it takes us to review them. - 7.7 Reports that fail to address all sections below, or provide enough detail will not be accepted as providing adequate assurance.
-We expect each of the requirements to be addressed by the verifier within the audit report.
-If evidence required to address a particular section is not available, we expect a statement to be made explaining why. - 7.8 To assist with structuring the audit reports, we have provided further information on the required contents including both ISAE 3000 (revised) requirements and other requirements in this guidance, below.
+Likewise, providing irrelevant information will not add any value to the report but will increase the time it takes us to review them.